Baltoli/project-docs/notes/log.md

   * Intra-procedural analysis and the placement of `tesla static` seem to be reasonably well thought out for now, as well as the proposed extensions to the instrumenter and the protobuf structure.
+* Next steps to think about for the project:
+  * Work out how to do the data flow analysis for simple acquire / release locks as I've implemented (will involve writing an LLVM pass).
+  * Related: look into updating the protocol buffer specification so that I can add my own fields for the instrumenter to look at.
+  * Should probably split out sections of this log that are too 'stream of consciousness' into separate documents (designing components like the data flow analysis is a good candidate).
+  * Look into the problem / bug / misunderstanding relating to using multiple pointers with the same automaton.
+If no solution then ping Jon on Slack to get his thoughts.